Get the latest strategies to protect your revenue in your inbox

 • Number of downloads

-In general, legitimate popular apps will have millions of downloads.
-If you see an app that appears to be popular but in fact only has a few hundred or thousand reviews, this is an indication that it might be a fake.
+In general, legitimately popular apps will have thousands or even millions of downloads.
+If you see an app that appears to be popular but in fact only has a few hundred reviews, this is an indication that it might be a fake.

 • The icon